Scholarship Renewal Policy

 - Remain in good academic and disciplinary standing

 - Academic scholarships can only be disbursed in equal portions for the fall and spring semester and cannot be used toward part time or summer school tuition.

 - Students who choose to study abroad (excluding the John Felice Rome Center, Beijing Center for Chinese Studies, and any other exchange programs) forfeit scholarship eligibility for the term(s) away.

 - Students are eligible for scholarship funding for up to eight consecutive semesters of full time enrollment or until graduation from the undergraduate program, whichever comes first.

 - In the event a student receives both internal and external scholarship funding which is restricted to tuition only and the total amount exceeds tuition, the merit based scholarship will be adjusted first to insure that the total amount does not exceed tuition.

 - Seniors who are in their final term of enrollment and do not need to be enrolled full time may request the renewal of their merit based scholarship.
 However, the amount is adjusted to cover the same percentage of the charged tuition as it would if enrolled full time.

-- A portion of an awarded endowed or scholarship may be sued to fund part of a merit-based scholarship and/or need-based Loyola Grant.
+- A portion of an awarded endowed scholarship may be used to fund part of a merit-based scholarship and/or need-based Loyola Grant.